Wvrmhat/DevOps-Docker-and-K8s/Container Registries/Assignment_Secure-Docker-Registry.md

 # Assignment: Secure Docker Registry with TLS and Auth

-To run a registry securely it is importan to configure it to serve HTTPS traffic, this can be done by securing it with a self-signed SSL certificate.
+To run a registry securely it is important to configure it to serve HTTPS traffic, this can be done by securing it with a self-signed SSL certificate.

 ## Generating the SSL certificate